search icon

 Consider the home page for one of the leading CX companies: Survey2Connect.
 You would see the main CTA – ‘Start a Free Trial’ stand out from other CTAs i.e. Request a Demo and Chat with Us.

-2. Visual Hierarchy and Typography
+2. Visual hierarchy and typography

 Typography is an important element of visual design